raphamorim/rio/docs/versioned_docs/version-0.0.x/command-line-interface.md

 Options:
   -e, --command <COMMAND>...
-Command and args to execute (must be last argument) --working-dir <WORKING_DIR>  Start the shell in the specified working directory -h, --help                  Print help
+Command and args to execute (must be last argument) --working-dir <WORKING_DIR>  Start the shell in the specified working directory --write-config [<PATH>]      Writes the config to a given path or the default location -h, --help                  Print help
   -V, --version               Print version
 ```